akulpillai/TriforceNetBSDSyscallFuzzer/targ/README.txt

-Files in this directory are intended to be executed on a FreeBSD box.
+Files in this directory are intended to be executed on a NetBSD box.
 They are needed for building the driver, which needs to be installed on the disk image used for fuzzing, and for generating input cases to use as seeds for fuzzing.